Donnent History, Family Crest & Coats of Arms

 The surname Donnent was first found in Shropshire where they held a family seat from very early times.

-Important Dates for the Donnent family
+Early History of the Donnent family

 This web page shows only a small excerpt of our Donnent research.
 Another 243 words (17 lines of text) covering the years 1086, 1199, 1200, 1234, 1437, 1440, 1514 and 1782 are included under the topic Early Donnent History in all our PDF Extended History products and printed products wherever possible.